 What is PID?

 PID is infection and inflammation of one or more organs in a woman's pelvic area, such as the cervix, endometrium (lining of the uterus), fallopian tubes or ovaries.

 PID is caused by a bacterial infection spreading from the cervix to other female reproductive organs.
-The infection may be sexually transmitted (most commonly gonorrhoea or chlamydia) or the infection can follow a termination of pregnancy, insertion of an intrauterine contraceptive device or childbirth.
+The infection may be sexually transmitted (most commonly gonorrhoea or chlamydia) or the infection can follow an abortion, insertion of an intrauterine contraceptive device or childbirth.

 PID symptoms and diagnosis

 It can be difficult for a woman to tell if they have PID.
 Some women may not have any symptoms, particularly when PID is caused by a chlamydia infection.
 However, severe symptoms can develop quickly, including:

 - lower abdomen or back pain